 required

-Invoked per delivered message. cdr is the opaque payload; typeName is the prefix decoded off the wire.
+The SDK invokes this for each delivered message. cdr is the opaque payload. typeName is the prefix decoded from the wire.

 subscribeCommand(spec, onMessage)

 Receive cloud → robot frames from robot/<id>/ctl.
-Same shape as subscribeTelemetry; this is the call the robot (or the on-robot bridge) makes to pick up teleop commands.
+The shape is the same as subscribeTelemetry.
+The robot (or the on-robot bridge) makes this call to receive teleop commands.

 close()

-Tear down the underlying MoQT session and all publications / subscriptions.
-Idempotent.
+Close the underlying MoQT session and all publications / subscriptions.
+The call is idempotent.

 Handles